-- Follow instructions in the generator manual for pre-start checks and break-in procedures. - The starter switch is on the AC electrical panel (located on the port side of salon). - 1.
-Open the generator seawater intake valve before starting the generator.
+Follow the instructions in the generator manual for pre-start checks and break-in procedures and always observe the following:

+- 1. Open the generator seawater intake valve before starting the generator.
 The seawater intake valve must remain open during generator operation, and the seawater strainer should be checked frequently for leaks and/or debris. - 2.
 Operate the bilge blowers for a minimum of four minutes before starting the generator.
-Leave the blowers on while the generator is operating unless the yacht is running at cruising speed. - 3.
+Leave the blowers on while the generator is operating unless the boat is running at cruising speed. - 3.
 Diesel generator; turn the pre-heat switch to the ON position and allow one minute for pre-heating.

 Gas generator; simultaneously press the oil pressure button and turn the starter switch until the generator starts.

 - 4. Turn the Starter switch to start, releasing it as soon as the generator starts.

 NEVER operate the starter for more than 30 seconds.
-If the generator does not start, wait at least 30 seconds before another start attempt is made. - If your fuel system features a fuel management board (located on the forward bulkhead in the engine room) fuel to run the generator is supplied from either the port or starboard fuel tanks (see the fuel system diagrams in the next section).
+If the generator does not start, wait at least 30 seconds before another start attempt is made. - Fuel to run the generator is supplied from the port fuel tank on gas models and the starboard fuel tank on diesel models.